-Table 1: Summary of the liquidity mechanisms effectively used by variable capital SCPIs and OPCIs
+Table 1: Summary of the liquidity management tools effectively used by variable capital SCPIs and OPCIs

-Variable capital SCPIs OPCIs Mechanisms to increase the fund's liquidity Diversification of real estate assets High Very high Liquidity reserves Not required, but possible presence of retained earnings 5% minimum and 40% of financial assets Debt Established in the articles of association Up to 40% of the value of the real estate assets and 10% of the value of the other assets Mechanisms to reflect the impact of liquidity in prices Adjustment of net asset value Yes, up to 10% of the replacement value Yes Application of adjustable entry and exit fees Yes Yes Mechanisms to limit liquidity on the liabilities side Limiting the holdings of a dominant shareholder No No Dealing frequency of the market for shares Quarterly Bi-monthly Notice period for redemptions Yes Yes Redemption caps Yes Yes
+Variable capital SCPIs OPCIs Mechanisms to increase the fund's liquidity Diversification of real estate assets High Very high Liquidity reserves Not required, but possible presence of retained earnings and possibility to set up a redemption fund 5% minimum and 40% of financial assets Debt Established in the articles of association but this debt is mainly constituted in advance of inflow or to build a long-term financial leverage Up to 40% of the value of the real estate assets and 10% of the value of the other assets Mechanisms to reflect the impact of liquidity in prices Adjustment of net asset value Yes, up to 10% of the replacement value Yes Application of adjustable entry and exit fees Yes Yes Mechanisms to limit liquidity on the liabilities side Limiting the holdings of a dominant investor No but the dominant investor is deterred to exit due to the possibility to suspend redemptions No Dealing frequency of the market for shares Quarterly Bi-monthly Notice period for redemptions Yes, indirectly through the redemption fund mechanism Yes Redemption caps Yes, indirectly through the redemption fund mechanism Yes Redemption in kind No No Side pocket No No Temporary suspension of subscriptions/redemptions Yes Yes

 Conversely, severe liquidity crises were experienced by German open-ended real estate funds during the global financial crisis, after the system had worked perfectly for nearly fifty years.
 More recently, similar crises broke out among UK open-ended real estate funds exposed to the retail segment, which has been undergoing structural transformation for several years due to the disruptive impact of e-commerce.
-Unlike French funds, these funds offer daily liquidity, are controlled to a much greater extent by institutional investors and can thus be subject to movements in large positions, and invest widely in real estate markets that are more volatile than those of the euro zone in the US and Asia.
+Unlike French funds, these funds offer daily liquidity, are controlled to a much greater extent by institutional investors and can thus be subject to movements in large positions and invest widely in real estate markets that are more volatile than those of the euro zone in the US and Asia.